uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *
 ## 7) Generate a metadata TSV
 * * *
-In order to register data files in a Gen3 data commons, the files' filenames, md5sums, and file_size in bytes must be submitted as metadata.
+In order to register data files in a Gen3 data commons, the filenames, md5sums, and file_size in bytes, must be submitted as metadata.
 The gen3-client can help collect the values of these three properties using the `gen3-client generate-tsv` command.

 The template TSV for a data file node should be downloaded from the node's entry page in the data dictionary and used as a template with this command.
 Then the wildcard character `*` can be used to add all matching files to the specified output tsv.